NetworkBlockDevice/nbd/doc/proto.md

     Data:
     - 32 bits, length of export name
-    - String, name of export for which we wish to list, select, or deselect, metadata contexts.
+    - String, name of export for which we wish to list or select metadata contexts.
     - 32 bits, length of query
     - String, query to select a subset of the available metadata contexts.
-If this is not specified (i.e., length is 4 and no command is sent), then the server MUST send all the metadata contexts it knows about.
+If this is not specified (i.e., the "length of query" field is 0 and no query is sent), then the server MUST send all the metadata contexts it knows about.
 If specified, this query string MUST start with a name that uniquely identifies a server implementation; e.g., the reference implementation that accompanies this document would support query strings starting with 'nbd-server:'